maldworth/canpesc-common-digital-layout/README.md

 ### API

 Uses docker containers to expose a simple HTTP server with 4 endpoints.
 2 endpoints for high school and 2 for college transcripts.
-For more details on this tool see its [README](./src/pesctranscriptconverter-api/README.md).

 Pros:
 - uses docker containerization